fieldtrip/website/reference/ft_plot_cloud.md

 title: ft_plot_cloud
 ---
 ```
- FT_PLOT_CLOUD visualizes spatially sparse scalar data as points, spheres,
+ FT_PLOT_CLOUD visualizes spatially sparse scalar data as points, spheres, discs, or
- discs, or spherical clouds of points and optionally 2D slices through the
+ spherical clouds of points and optionally 2D slices through the spherical clouds
- spherical clouds

  Use as
    ft_plot_cloud(pos, val, ...)
- where the first argument are the sensor positions and the second argument are the
+ where the first argument are the positions and the second argument are the values
- sensor values.
+ for each location.

  Optional input arguments should come in key-value pairs and can include
    'cloudtype'          = 'point' plots a single 2D point at each sensor position (see plot3)